hrsha03/wms/README.md

 ### Wallet Management
 - Perform wallet actions such as sending money and managing vouchers.

+#### Secure transactions
+- Create a wallet and secure it using a PIN.
+- Use this PIN for split-second payments!

 #### Vouchers Management
 - Deposit and Withdrawals are implemented using vouchers.
 - Withdraw any amount in the form of a voucher that can be shared/redeemed.
 - Redeem a valid voucher, securely deposit into your wallet.
+- Now you can view your vouchers' history as well.

 #### Transaction History
 - Fetch and display transaction history without needing to refresh everytime.